katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 ### Description

-To extract all the embedded images from all pages in the PDF document.
+This keyword extracts all the embedded images from all pages in the PDF document.
 By default, the images are saved to your **Project Folder\Data Files\Temp**.

 ### Parameter
 <table width="854">